jsenv/core/docs/browser-explorer-server/browser-explorer-server.md

 })
 ```

-### Use browser explorer server inside that basic project

-Now execute `root/start-browser-explorer-server.js` with node.
+4. Run `root/start-browser-explorer-server.js` we just created

 ```shell
 node ./start-browser-explorer-server.js
 ```

-It will start a server at http://127.0.0.1:3456 and will log that information to the console.<br />
+A server will start listening at http://127.0.0.1:3456 and log that info in your terminal.<br />
 Once server is started you can navigate to http://127.0.0.1:3456 and you will get an html page listing the files you can navigate.

 ![explorer server chome screenshot](./explorer-server-chrome-screenshot.png)